decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-12-15-synchrony-uncommitted-lower-bound.md

 In this second post, we show the fundamental lower bound on the number of rounds for consensus protocols in the synchronous model.

-**Theorem 1**: Any protocol solving consensus in the *synchronous* model for $n$ parties that is resilient to $n-2 \geq t \geq 1$ crash failures must have an execution with at least $t+1$ rounds.
+**Theorem**: Any protocol solving consensus in the *synchronous* model for $n$ parties that is resilient to $n-2 \geq t \geq 1$ crash failures must have an execution with at least $t+1$ rounds.

 * **Bad news**: Deterministic synchronous consensus is *slow*.
 Even for crash failures, it requires $\Omega(n)$ rounds when the number of failures is any constant fraction of $n$.
 * **Good news**: With randomization, synchronous consensus is possible in constant expected time (even against a strongly adaptive adversary).
 See [this post](https://decentralizedthoughts.github.io/2019-11-11-authenticated-synchronous-bft/) for a survey.
 Note that randomization does not circumvent the existence of an execution that takes $t+1$ rounds, it just (exponentially) reduces the probability of this event.

 We use the proof approach of [Aguilera and Toueg](https://ecommons.cornell.edu/bitstream/handle/1813/7355/98-1701.pdf?sequence=1&isAllowed=y) that is based on uncommitted (bivalent) configurations.
-The high level idea plan: show that there must exists an adversary strategy, that crashes just one party each round, and creates a sequence of $t-1$ uncommitted configurations.
+The high level idea plan: show that there must exist an adversary strategy, that crashes just one party each round, and creates a sequence of $t-1$ uncommitted configurations.

 Recall that an **uncommitted configuration** is a configuration where no party can decide because the adversary can still change the decision value.
 We assume you are familiar with the [definitions in the previous post](https://decentralizedthoughts.github.io/2019-12-15-consensus-model-for-FLP/) and with  Lemma 1 of that previous post: